-There are situations when characteristics of the device and/or its manufacturer may cause the RA or CAB, by exception, to modify its requirements relating to conformity assessment.
-This may include deferring the review of the STED for Class C devices until a subsequent regulatory audit.
+There are situations when characteristics of the device and/or its manufacturer may cause the RA or CAB, by exception, to modify particular requirements of the elements of conformity assessment.

-For example, the RA or CAB may exempt the manufacturer from making a complete premarket submission and/or require a less rigorous audit than would apply normally to a device of that class when:
+For example:

-- the device incorporates well-established technology that is present in the market; - the RA and/or CAB is familiar with the manufacturer's capabilities and its products; - the device is an updated version of a compliant device from the same manufacturer that contains little substantive change; - the RA and/or CAB has particular experience with a comparable device;
+- This may include deferring the review of the STED for Class C devices until a subsequent regulatory audit. - The RA or CAB may exempt the manufacturer from making a complete premarket submission and/or require a less rigorous audit than would apply normally to a device of that class when: - the device incorporates well-established technology that is present in the market; - the RA and/or CAB is familiar with the manufacturer's capabilities and its products; - the device is an updated version of a compliant device from the same manufacturer that contains little substantive change; - the RA and/or CAB has particular experience with a comparable device;